 The basic allowance is designed to provide some recompense for the time spent on County Council business and to, at least in part, recognise the various costs likely to be incurred as an elected member, such as the use of their home or for phone calls.

 This is paid to:

 - chairmen of committees

-- members who sit on adoption and fostering panels
+- members who sit on fostering panels

 - group leaders to reflect the additional work and expense that those duties entail.

 Travelling and subsistence allowances may be paid for 'approved duty' attendance at conferences, seminars or meetings in some circumstances.

 This can be claimed to help with the care of family members as a consequence of a member's work as a councillor.